 When is Hurricane Season?

 There are many different hurricane seasons.
-The Atlantic Hurricane season is the period of the year from June to September when hurricanes and tropical storms typically form in the Atlantic ocean and can reach some American states.
+The Atlantic Hurricane season is the period from June to September when hurricanes and tropical storms typically form in the Atlantic Ocean and can reach some American states.

 When is Hurricane Season in Florida?

-While hurricanes in Florida can occur at any time during hurricane season, the middle of August until late October is the most common period for hurricanes to make landfall in Florida.
+While hurricanes in Florida can occur anytime during hurricane season, the middle of August until late October is the most common period for hurricanes to make landfall in Florida.